Growing the AgriWorkforce

 Provincial Data

-Canada’s agriculture sector plays a role in every province’s economy, but differences in the mix of commodities, the population trends, and other factors create unique labour challenges for each one.
+Canada’s agriculture sector plays a role in every province’s economy, but differences in the mix of industries, the population trends, and other factors create unique labour challenges for each one.
 For example:

-Employers in every commodity area face unique challenges and advantages when it comes to attracting and retaining the skilled workers they need to thrive.
+Employers in every agriculture industry area face unique challenges and advantages when it comes to attracting and retaining the skilled workers they need to thrive.
 For example:

-• While the issues are different for every commodity area, they all face significant labour challenges today and in the years ahead.
+While the issues are different for every industry area, they all face significant labour challenges today and in the years ahead.

 Market Garden